AndreasAugustin/actions-template-sync/README.md

 Create a `.templatesyncignore` file.
 Just like writing a `.gitignore` file, follow the [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)) in defining the files and folders that should be excluded from syncing with the template repository.

+It can also be stored inside `.github` folder.

 _Note: It is not possible to sync also the `.templatesyncignore` itself.
 Any changes from the template repository will be restored automatically._

 ## Debug